molpopgen/ancestry_graph/notes.md

 * See comments for Topology5.
 It is currently hard to make a node a sample after its initial birth time.

+### Graph public/internal API issues

+#### Caching births

+NOTE: this is fixed in this branch

+This is NOT necessary!
+This is O(N) memory and time that we can lose.
+We should be able to:

+1. Count how many births happened.
+2. During transmission propagation, change status from Birth -> Alive, incrementing a count of how many status changes we made.
+3. Assert no. status changes == no. births.

 ## Making the queue generation work over an iterable.

 Ideally we want to iterate over input parental ancestry.